sbenzo99/fss_se_assigment_g10/Readme.md

 Spearman correlation evaluates the strength of a monotonic relationship.
 Instead of using the raw values, it first ranks LoC and CC separately and then computes the Pearson correlation on these ranks.
-The coefficient again ranges between minus one and plus one with the same interpretation, but it is more robust to outliers.
+The coefficient again ranges between -1 and +1 with the same interpretation, but it is more robust to outliers.

 In our case the Spearman correlation between LoC and CC is approximately 0.95, which indicates a very strong positive monotonic relationship.
 As LoC increases, CC almost always increases as well, even if the exact relationship is not perfectly linear.